BrockLavergne/Ice-Cream-Website/README.md

 # Ice-Cream-Website
-Front-end website using HTML and CSS to show case Fred's Ice Cream
+Front-end website using HTML and CSS to showcase Fred's Ice Cream